Antonietta Di Martino: Her return (2009–2012)

-In September 2009, she changed coach and a resurgence in her form.
+In September 2009, she changed coaches and experienced a resurgence in her form.
 She won the Italian Indoor Championships, but illness ruled her out of the 2009 European Indoor Championships a few months later.
 She took bronze at the 2009 European Team Championships and soon after, she beat Blanka Vlašić to win the Golden Gala meeting, jumping 2.00 m in Rome.
 She cleared 1.99 m at the 2009 World Championships in Athletics, securing a fourth-place finish.
 She capped off the year with a bronze at the final edition of the World Athletics Final.

 Antonietta Di Martino won the gold medal at the 2010 European Team Championships, but did not even pass the qualifying round at the 2010 European Athletics Championships.
 She rebounded at the start of the 2011 season, jumping to an Italian indoor record of 2.04 m in Banská Bystrica in Slovakia.
 She continued with her good form in March by winning the European Indoor Championship in Paris with 2.01 m.